-Self-exclusion is a process that allows a person to request to be excluded from legalized gaming activities in Pennsylvania casinos, and to be prohibited from collecting any winnings, recovering any losses, or accepting complimentary gifts or services or any other thing of value from any licensed facility.
+Casino Self-exclusion is a process that allows a person to request to be excluded from legalized gaming activities within a casino and offsite venues.
+Individuals who enroll in self-exclusion are prohibited from collecting any winnings, recovering any losses or accepting complimentary gifts or services or any other thing of value from any licensed facility.

-A person may have his or her name placed on the self-exclusion list by submitting, in person, a completed request for self-exclusion to the Pennsylvania Gaming Control Board.
-The instructions form can be found on the PGCB website.
-The submission may be made in person by scheduling an appointment at the PGCB Harrisburg Office, one of the PGCB’s regional offices, or a PGCB office in a licensed facility.
+A person may have his or her name placed on the Self-Exclusion list by submitting a completed request for Self-Exclusion to the Pennsylvania Gaming Control Board.
+The instructions can be found on the PGCB website.

 Can I place a family member with a gambling problem on the list?

-Can my name be removed from the self-exclusion list?
+Can my name be removed from the Casino Self-Exclusion list?

-Self-exclusions for one or five years remain in effect until the self-excluded person requests removal from the PGCB’s casino self-exclusion list.
-A person may, upon the conclusion of the minimum period of self-exclusion, request to be removed from the casino self-exclusion list.
-Individuals who choose the lifetime ban are unable to request removal from the casino self-exclusion list.
+Self-Exclusions for one or five years remain in effect until the Self-Excluded person requests removal from the PGCB’s casino Self-Exclusion list.
+A person may, upon the conclusion of the minimum period of Self-Exclusion, request to be removed from the Casino Self-Exclusion list. ]

-Licensed facilities must refuse wagers from and deny gaming privileges to any self-excluded person; deny check cashing privileges, player club memberships, complimentary goods and services, junket participation and other similar privileges and benefits to any self-excluded person.
+Licensed facilities must refuse wagers from and deny gaming privileges to any Casino Self-Excluded person; deny check cashing privileges, player club memberships, complimentary goods and services, junket participation and other similar privileges and benefits to any Casino Self-Excluded person.

 Does Self-Exclusion from Casinos apply to other forms of gambling?